Nick-Anderssohn/go-stack-vs-heap/README.md

 sure this is the case for you, you need to run these benchmarks on the system that your code will be running on.
 Having said that, I would be surprised if your system diverged from the norm in this regard (the norm being stack == faster).
-One small thing you can do to improve your code, is to default factory functions that return by value, instead of by pointer.
+One small thing you can do to improve your code, is to default to factory functions that return by value, instead of by pointer.
 Personally, I follow the `CreateFoo()` convention for factory functions that return by value, and use `NewFoo()` if it returns by pointer.
 I do this because the `new` keyword indicates dynamic memory allocation in many languages.